 Our current staff includes a Chief Executive Officer, a Director of Legal Services, and three additional attorneys; a Director of Client Services, two caseworkers, a bi-lingual Outreach Coordinator, and a host of interns and volunteers.

-Our 9,000 sq. ft. space across the street at 3701 Power Inn Road is under construction, and we hope to open our doors there in April 2017.
-At that point, our large space will allow us to co-locate a number of our partners including, but not limited to a number of our community partners including WEAVE, My Sister’s House, A Community for Peace, Deaf Safe, the Department of Human Assistance, Child Support Services, detectives from the Sacramento Police Department and the Sheriff’s Department, and an attorney from the District Attorney’s office.
+Our 9,000 sq. ft. space across the street at 3701 Power Inn Road is under construction, and we will open our doors there in October 2017.
+At that point, our large space will allow us to co-locate a number of our partners, including WEAVE, My Sister’s House, A Community for Peace, Deaf Safe, the Department of Human Assistance, Child Support Services, detectives from the Sacramento Police Department and the Sheriff’s Department, and an attorney from the District Attorney’s office.
 We will have a child care space as well as counseling rooms.

 The Special Assault Forensic Evaluation (SAFE) Center will also co-locate to the new SRFJC offices.
 The SAFE Center assists children and dependent adults, victims of sexual or physical abuse, or witnesses to violent crimes including domestic violence or homicide.
 The purpose of SAFE Center’s is to reduce the number of interviews and people who talk to the alleged victim as well as provide a welcoming, child-friendly atmosphere for interviews to take place.
 The interview is conducted by forensic interview specialists who are social workers with special training and experience in talking to children about difficult subjects.
 The interview is recorded; however, information from the interview is shared only with those who are involved in the investigation.